Ritz Cinema, Nuneaton: History

 The Ritz was constructed by cinema architects Verity and Beverley for Union Cinemas.
 It was founded by David Bernhard and his son, C.F.
 Bernhard.
 It opened to the public for the first time on 23 July 1937.
 It was opened by Nuneaton Mayor and Councillor, T.L.
 Liggins, who was accompanied by the Mayoress, with nearly 2,000 people inside for the opening ceremony.
 Melody for Two and Mysterious Crossing were shown on the opening night.
 As well as this, a live show took place on-stage.

-Around the same time of the Ritz being constructed, plans were unveiled about a Danilo Cinema potentially being built in Nuneaton, but this never went ahead because seven cinemas already existed in town.
+Around the same time of The Ritz being constructed, plans were unveiled about a Danilo Cinema potentially being built in Nuneaton, but this never went ahead because seven cinemas already existed in town.
 Mortimer Dent, of the Danilo Cinema Company, was still interested in setting up near to Nuneaton and ultimately chose Hinckley.
 The proposed Nuneaton location would have marked the first of his Danilo cinemas.

 The general contractors for the building, G. E. & W. Wincott of Nuneaton, were also the contractors of the Danilo Cinema in Hinckley.
 Reports state that there was 'a race' to see which of the two cinemas would open first.
 The Ritz won and opened just three days before the Danilo.

 It closed as a Gala Bingo hall in 2007.
-The reason for the closure was due to the smoking ban.
-A year later in 2008, it received its Grade II* listed protection.
+The closure was blamed on the smoking ban.
+A year later in 2008, it received its Grade II listed protection.